DeviceIoControl/CppKeyboardColour/README.md

 Supports 3 zone RGB lighting CLEVO laptop keyboards.
 Added support for Animation objects.

-Make sure you run this program
-## AS ADMINISTRATOR
-WMI will fail if it cannot get administrator privileges...
+Make sure you run this program **AS ADMINISTRATOR** because, WMI will fail if it cannot get administrator privileges...

 **This currently has already got a pre-made theme that fades colours, I will be working to optimise it later (CAUTION: It take 15% - 20% CPU utilisation at some points)**